 Another thing that I loved about this movie is the cinematography and editing.
 Using the flexible timeline and going back and forth, Avery may have gone a bit style over substance.
 Luckily, the substance is abundant in this movie.
-It’s about lives of several students fictional Camden College in New Hampshire.
-Shallow, selfish and on the lookout for the next thrill, their lives are a blur of strong emotions and physical stimuli.
 The Rules of Attraction has this magic feeling that takes you back to college if you are a little older, or it intrigues you if you are a little younger.

 Director: Roger Avary